Marouamx/ecu_simulator/README.md

 Second step:
 Simple debug options:
-1. FTDI: in linux, to check to what tty are you connected to, run: dmesg | grep tty to see incomming bytes run: sudo screen /dev/ttyS0 115200
+1. FTDI: in linux, to check to what tty you are connected to, run: dmesg | grep tty to see incomming bytes run: sudo screen /dev/ttyS0 115200 for an interactive serial terminal I prefer to use Moserial which can be installed via: sudo apt install moserial
-                   NB: a program like PyTTy can be used too.